MicrosoftDocs/customer-voice/fp-docs/create-new-survey.md

     > [!div class=mx-imgBorder]
     > ![New survey](media/new-survey-button.png "New survey")

-3. Select the default survey title,<!--"Title" rather than "name", to match the UI--> and then enter a name for your survey.
+3. Select the default survey title, and then enter a title for your survey.
 You can also enter an optional description for it.

     > [!div class=mx-imgBorder]
     > ![Add survey title and description](media/survey-title.png "Add survey title and description")